Guide to Capital Markets Tribunal Proceedings

 - any other matter that may further promote a fair and efficient hearing.

-Unlike most other attendances, confidential conferences are not open to the public.
+Confidential conferences are not open to the public.

 Can a hearing be conducted in French?

-A party may request that a Panel conduct a hearing, wholly or partly, in French.
+A party may request that a panel conduct a hearing, wholly or partly, in French.
 Written notice requesting that a hearing is conducted in French must be provided to the Registrar and the other parties as soon as possible, and in any event, at least 60 days before the hearing.

 What if I need an interpreter for English or French?